wormhole-foundation/wormhole-solidity-sdk/README.md

 **EVM Version**

-One hazard of developing EVM contracts in a cross-chain environment is that different chains have varying levels EVM-equivalence.
+One hazard of developing EVM contracts in a cross-chain environment is that different chains have varying levels of "EVM-equivalence".
 This means you have to ensure that all chains that you are planning to deploy to support all EIPs/opcodes that you rely on.

 For example, if you are using a solc version newer than `0.8.19` and are planning to deploy to a chain that does not support [PUSH0 opcode](https://eips.ethereum.org/EIPS/eip-3855) (introduced as part of the Shanghai hardfork), you should set `evm_version = "paris"` in your `foundry.toml`, since the default EVM version of solc was advanced from Paris to Shanghai as part of solc's `0.8.20` release.

+**Testing**

+It is strongly recommended that you run the forge test suite of this SDK with your own compiler version to catch potential errors that stem from differences in compiler versions early.
+Yes, strictly speaking the Solidity version pragma should prevent these issues, but better to be safe than sorry, especially given that some components make extensive use of inline assembly.

+**IERC20 Remapping**

+This SDK comes with its own IERC20 interface.
+Given that projects tend to combine different SDKs, there's often this annoying issue of clashes of IERC20 interfaces, even though the are effectively the same.
+We handle this issue by importing `IERC20/IERC20.sol` which allows remapping the `IERC20/` prefix to whatever directory contains `IERC20.sol` in your project, thus providing an override mechanism that should allow dealing with this problem seamlessly until forge allows remapping of individual files.

 ## Philosophy/Creeds